Happay

 A cash flow is the movement of money in and out of a company over a specific time period.
 It helps finance professionals determine the financial standing of a business and aids expense planning.

 Cash flow also helps you identify the best-performing parts of your business and helps you identify and eradicate the bottlenecks in the spending process.
-It also enables you to recognise and utilise scaling opportunities and readies you for future challenges.
+It also enables you to recognize and utilize scaling opportunities and readies you for future challenges.

 Instrumental in financial analysis and final expense audits, the cash flow statement also details the overhead and incidental payments by the business that are not listed under the profit and loss statement.
 Hence, it helps the finance officers understand precisely where and how the company spends its resources.